 9. Replace Bing with Google in Microsoft Edge

 Microsoft’s Edge Browser comes as the default in Windows 10 and uses Bing as the default search.
 You can change it to Google instead if you prefer.
 Just open Edge and select the ellipsis on the righthand side.
 Go to Settings > Advanced Settings, under “Search in the address bar” change the default option to “Add New” and choose Google from a list.

 Would You Like a Windows 10 Prep Session?

 How great would it be to get all those secret tips (and more) set up in an afternoon!
 Magnify247.com can save you tons of time by helping you customize your Windows 10 and add in the shortcuts that will make your life easier.
-Give us a call today to schedule a session at 317-565-7094.
+Contact us today to schedule a consultation.